University of Washington Policy Directory

 • Suffer substantial emotional distress.

-For the purposes of this subsection, "course of conduct" means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+2) For the purposes of this subsection, "course of conduct" means two or more acts, including but not limited to acts in which the respondent directly, indirectly, or through third parties by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property.
+Stalking also includes cyberstalking such as through electronic media, the internet, social networks, blogs, cell phones, or text messages.

-For the purposes of this subsection, "substantial emotional distress" means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+3) For the purposes of this subsection, "substantial emotional distress" means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.

-The University encourages individuals who are affected by behavior that may be in violation of this policy to seek assistance from the Confidential Support Offices listed in Section 11.
+The University encourages individuals who are affected by behavior that may be in violation of this order to seek assistance from the confidential support offices listed below.
 The following assistance and resources are available to individuals, regardless of whether they choose to make a report to law enforcement or request an investigation by the University.

 A. Safety Planning

-When the University is notified of an allegation of domestic violence, relationship violence, stalking or sexual assault, the University can assist individuals by implementing safety measures, such as issuing no-contact directives, arranging for housing, academic and work accommodations, and/or providing assistance with transportation planning.
+When the University is notified of an allegation of intimate partner violence, stalking, or sexual assault, the University can assist individuals by implementing safety measures, such as issuing no-contact directives, arranging for housing, academic and work accommodations, and/or providing assistance with transportation planning.
 These safety measures can be implemented when reasonably available and may be on an interim or permanent basis.
-The University will maintain the confidentiality of any remedial measures under this policy to the extent practicable.
+The University will maintain the confidentiality of any remedial measures under this order to the extent practicable.
 Safety measures are available through the confidential support offices and/or the investigation offices whether or not a report is made to the University or local law enforcement.

 B. Reporting

-Individuals who experience domestic violence, relationship violence, stalking, sexual assault, or retaliation are encouraged, but not required to make a report to the University or to law enforcement.
-The confidential support offices can provide information about and assistance with reporting incidents to the University or to local law enforcement, including the University of Washington Police Department.
+Individuals who experience intimate partner violence, stalking, sexual assault, or retaliation are encouraged but not required to make a report to the University or to law enforcement.
+The confidential support offices can provide information about and assistance with reporting incidents to the University or to local law enforcement, including the University Police Department.
 Individuals also have the option to decline to make a report.
-See below for Reporting a Complaint or Incident for University complaint reporting options
+See below for Reporting a Complaint or Incident for University complaint reporting options.

 C. Information About University and Community Resources

-The University has a variety of services available to individuals who experience domestic violence, relationship violence, sexual assault, or stalking including counseling, healthcare, victim advocacy, legal assistance, VISA and immigration assistance, and student financial aid assistance.
-Information about available services at the University and in the local community can also be obtained from a confidential support office.
+The University has a variety of services available to individuals who experience intimate partner violence, sexual assault, or stalking, including counseling, healthcare, victim advocacy, legal assistance, VISA and immigration assistance, and student financial aid assistance.
+Information about available services at the University and in the local community can be obtained from a confidential support office.

 D. Protection Orders

-The University will provide information on how to obtain orders of protection issued by a criminal, civil, or tribal court and assist with implementing orders that have implications for the individual's participation in University-related activities.
+The University will provide information on how to obtain orders of protection issued by a criminal, civil, or tribal court and assist with implementing orders that have implications for an individual's participation in University related activities.

 E. Medical Care and Preserving Evidence